Virtus-inc/RGB-Studio/README.md

-Это проект из моего портфолио на Nuxt 3 и Vue 3
+This is a project from my portfolio on Nuxt 3 and Vue 3

 Install (the main thing is that yarn is installed via corepack, otherwise it won’t work, then you can install and run it locally via npm or via bun)